KyryloKuzyk/PrimeTween/README.md

 There are several sequencing methods in PrimeTween.
 Let's start with the most common one: grouping tweens in **Sequences**.

 **Sequence** is an ordered group of tweens and callbacks.
 Tweens in a sequence can run in **parallel** to one another with **`.Group()`** and **sequentially** with **`.Chain()`**.
 Overlapping can be achieved by adding **`startDelay`** to a tween.

+Sequences can be controlled the same way as individual tweens, see [controlling tweens](#controlling-tweens) section.

 ```csharp
 Sequence.Create()
     // PositionX and LocalScale tweens are 'grouped', so they will run in parallel